melipi/melipi/README.md

 - Hi, I’m @melipi
-- I’m a Fullstack Web Developer
+- I’m a Fullstack Web Developer and Visual Artist
-- I’m looking to collaborate on exciting open source projects and fun challenges
+- I’m always looking to collaborate on exciting open source projects and fun challenges
 - Find my work on codepen.io/melipi for frontend designs and creative coding!

 <!---